You need to book your screening test yourself.

 You may have to delay having a cervical screening test if you:

 - are pregnant now

 - have given birth in less than 3 months

 - have recently had a miscarriage or abortion

 Things to ask when you book

-In many GP practices and clinics, you will be able to:
+In many GP practices and clinics, when you book your appointment you can ask for:

-- let them know if you'd like a woman to take your screening test
+- a woman to take your screening test

-- let them know if you'd like someone else to be in the room with you
+- someone else to be in the room with you

-- ask for a longer appointment if you think you might need more time
+- a longer appointment if you think you might need more time

 If you have a disability